-Millions of people in the U.S. and around the world enjoy the convenience and freedom from glasses that contact lenses provide.
-If worn correctly, contacts are safe.
-If worn incorrectly, however, contact lenses can be dangerous.
+Do you get an “ahh feeling” when your contacts come out after a long day?
+It might feel good, but that’s a sign you might be wearing your contacts too long.
+Millions of people around the world enjoy the convenience and freedom from glasses that contact lenses provide.
 Wearing contacts longer than they should be worn is one of the riskiest behaviors for wearers, but how long is too long?
 Let’s check out some frequently asked questions about contact lens wear.

 How many hours per day can you safely wear contacts?